yasmin-pixel/Project2-/README.md

           onClick={handleFavouritesClick}
         >

-I followed the same format for the rest of the conponents.
-I followed the similar format for the rest of the conponents and built my web browers up one component at a time.
+I followed a similar format for the rest of the conponents and built my web browers up one component at a time.

 what I struggled on:

 Edit part of the project I found extermly hard and I struggled to get the component to work.
 I reserched alot and even tried to do simliar method as what I did for watch/watched but did not work.
+I also struggled with Bootstrap since, this was a new libary that I have not used quite offten.